California Workers’ Compensation Law Update – Part II

 The recent bills signed into law by Governor Newsom will continue to impact workers’ compensation claims in California moving forward into the new year, 2023.
 All workers in the state of California should keep an eye on new laws that are going into effect for the upcoming year so that they can stay informed of their legal rights.

-If you become injured through work or suffer a work-related illness, be sure that the workers’ compensation attorney you hire understands how the new 2023 laws may impact your workers’ compensation claim.
+If you become injured at work or suffer a work-related illness, be sure that the workers’ compensation attorney you hire understands how the new 2023 laws may impact your workers’ compensation claim.
 Since changes in the law occur frequently, it is crucial to remain up to date regarding any substantial changes.

 California Lawyers for Workers’ Compensation Claims